 fraction of the messages are delivered to $\vstar$.
 By running the algorithm in reverse, each vertex $v \in V$ can learn which of its messages are successfully delivered to $\vstar$.

-\paragraph{The remaining messages.} Intuitively, by repeating the above algorithm for $O(\Delta^{-1} |E| \log f^{-1})$ iterations to the remaining messages, we will be able to deliver $1-f$ fraction of the messages to $\vstar$.
-There is one small issue of applying this approach.
-Suppose $k$ is the current number of remaining messages.
-To ensure that the average load $L$ per vertex in $\Vsp$ satisfies $L \geq 2 C \phi^{-1} \log |E|$, we will need to create at least $2 C \phi^{-1} \log |E| \cdot |\Vsp| \cdot k^{-1}$ tokens per message.
-If we create all these tokens at the beginning, then the initial total imbalance will be $M = O(|E| k^{-1} \phi^{-1} \log |E|)$, which can be very large when $k$ is small, and this is bad because the number of steps of the load balancing algorithm is $O(\phi^{-1} M)$.
+\paragraph{The remaining messages.} At first glance, it may seem that repeating the above algorithm for the remaining messages over $O(\Delta^{-1} |E| \log f^{-1})$ iterations should suffice to deliver a $(1-f)$-fraction of the messages to $\vstar$.
+However, there is a subtle obstacle to this approach.

+Suppose $h$ denotes the current fraction of messages that remain undelivered.
+To guarantee that the average load $L$ per vertex in $\Vsp$ satisfies

+we would need to create $\Omega(h^{-1}\phi^{-1}\log |E|)$ tokens per message.
+If all of these tokens are created, then the initial total imbalance becomes

+which can be very large when $h$ is small.
+This is problematic because the load-balancing algorithm requires $O(\phi^{-1} M)$ steps.